junxit/us-congress-bills-110/bill.md

 ## § 3.
 Definition

-In this Act, the term United States person means—
+In this Act, the term “United States person” means—

 - **(1)** any United States resident or national,
 - **(2)** any domestic concern (including any permanent domestic establishment of any foreign concern), and